Sandy – I’ll never forget you

 I have to admit I have seen better days.
-Sandy flexed her muscles and showed us that Mother Nature is still in charge.
+Hurricane Sandy flexed her muscles and showed us that Mother Nature is still in charge.
 No one really wanted to believe that this storm would hit this community so bad.
-In the end it was a 15 foot coastal flood wave which basically rolled over our sea town.
-It didn’t end there; the 36 hour tropical storm that followed the flood, blasted with 95 miles per hour winds and finished the disaster for what is now known as the worst storm New York has ever seen.
+In the end, it was a 15-foot coastal flood wave which basically rolled over our sea town.
+It didn’t end there; the 36-hour tropical storm that followed the flood blasted with 95 miles per hour winds and finished the disaster for what is now known as the worst storm New York has ever seen.

 What Bragging Rights and Hurricanes Have in Common?

 Hey, life goes on, but why should I burden you with my worries.
-Everyone got their own problems so I don’t want to add to those.
-However there is a good side to this.
+Everyone got their own problems.
+However, there is a good side to this.
 Communities come together and help each other.
-We all got a little closer – the nice and not so nice neighbors.
+We all got a little closer – the good, the bad and the ugly neighbors.
 Differences were put aside and friendships were made or refreshed.
 And the moral of bragging rights and hurricanes are: Both can have dangerous consequences.

 Coconut Rice Pudding with Warm Dark Cherries

-Here is a little teaser we cooked on the wood stove.
-It’s a very simple coconut rice pudding which I served with warm dark cherries.
-You can serve it with any fruit you like, I find rice pudding taste just great with saucy fruits.
+Coconut rice pudding is comfort food for me.
+This very simple rice pudding, which cooked with vanilla soy milk, is topped with warm dark cherries.
+You can serve it with any fruit you like, I find rice pudding taste just great with any fruits, canned or fresh.
+Try it with warm blueberries or raspberries.